eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 * You want to test the plugin before publishing it to npm.
 * You want to use a plugin, but do not want to publish it to npm.

-First create the ESLint configuration file to include the plugin.
+First, create the ESLint configuration file to include the plugin.

 create an ESLint configuration for your project using a [flat configuration file](../use/configure/configuration-files-new), `eslint.config.js`.